aws/aws-emr-containers-best-practices/README.md

 10. With a repo admin permission, we can merge the pull request into the main branch.

-11. Most importantly, as a admin, run the deploy command to copy refresh the './site' content in 'gh-pages' branch and pushing to GitHub.
-Without this step, the website content won't be updated.
+11. Most importantly, as a repo admin, we must run the deploy command to copy the './site' content to 'gh-pages' branch and pushing to GitHub.
+Without this step, the website content won't be refreshed.
 ```bash
 mkdocs gh-deploy
 ```